 - DHL – International postal and logistics group Deutsche Post DHL.
 Graduates can be fast-tracked into a logistics management position after completing its 24-month operations programme.
 The programme consists of two 12-month placements in different areas of the business.

 - Morrisons – Food and grocery retailer, offers two-year graduate scheme.
 Applications for the 2016 programmes open in September for graduates with a 2.1 in any degree discipline and 280 UCAS points.

-- Damco – Freight forwarding and supply chain management provider.
+- Damco (Maersk) – Freight forwarding and supply chain management provider.
 It runs an international graduate programme that lasts two years.

 - Network Rail – Operates and own Britain’s rail infrastructure.
 It runs, develops and maintains rail tracks, signalling, bridges, tunnels, level crossings and viaducts.

 - Unilever – Consumer goods company behind brands such as Persil, Dove, Magnum and Flora.
 Its two-year supply chain management programme includes four rotations and offers graduates the opportunity to work internationally.
 The application process includes an online application form, online test, telephone interview and selection day.